 12 Explosive Restaurant Tax Deductions for Owners

-A great profit margin and a healthy bottom line is one fantastic way to shut the door to the end of the year and move forward.
+A great profit margin and a healthy bottom line is one fantastic way to shut the door on the end of the year and move forward.

-Let's take a look at 12 explosive tax deductions that can be a new life line for restaurants, and the people that manage them.
+Let's look at 12 explosive tax deductions that can be a new lifeline for restaurants and their managers.

-Making sure your restaurant is maximizing its deductions is just one other great way to increase the bottom line and keep the business healthy.
+Maximizing your restaurant's deductions is another great way to increase the bottom line and keep the business healthy.

 Here are 12 ways to do it, with a PDF at the end of 56 action-packed pages of IRS material outlining other deductions.
 We've tried to save you the trouble of reading through them all with these 12.